BerkeleyLab/upcxx/docs/ccs-rpc.md

 relocation by sending an offset to the target as in legacy mode.
 If the pointer is in another segment, the mechanism for relocation is dependent upon the verification state of the segment.
 Unverified segments use an offset plus a hash to look up the segment's basis address.
-Sets of verfied segments are guaranteed to be identical on all ranks and soare assigned deterministic indexes for unique identification.
+Sets of verified segments are guaranteed to be identical on all ranks and so are assigned deterministic indexes for unique identification.
 This allows a verified segment to be relocated using just the space of a single `uint64_t` without the need to send the segment's hash.
-The most significant bit indicates a multisegment relocation, the next 15 bits the segment index, and the bottom bits are the address offset from the basis pointer.
+The most significant bit indicates a multi-segment relocation, the next 15 bits the segment index, and the bottom bits are the address offset from the basis pointer.